janosgyerik/robosanta/README.md

 - (coming soon) [Bad Naruto answers][bad-naruto]: selfie accepted answers with zero or negative score

-I post one random entry from each topic at 9:00 UTC and 21:00 UTC
+I post one random entry from each topic at 9:00 UTC and 21:00 UTC.

 Feature requests
 ----------------